 What’s Bush Heritage doing?

-It’s been a tough few years for the Striped Legless Lizard, which has continued to lose habitat to urban development.
+Times are tough for the Striped Legless Lizard, which has continued to lose habitat to urban development.
 When a site in the Canberra area that was known to contain these lizards was converted into a caravan park and tourist accommodation, Bush Heritage collected 115 lizards to relocate, giving them a second chance.

-This is the first experimental translocation of this species.
-It offers us a great opportunity to learn more about this species, and hopefully, establish a new and thriving population.
-There are only a dozen or so populations of striped legless lizards in NSW, so this new population at Scottsdale could be very important in securing its survival for the future.
+There are only a dozen or so populations of Striped Legless Lizards in NSW, so this new population at Scottsdale could be very important in securing its survival.